mayansalama/lab-grown-sheets/README.md

 # LabGrownData
 Data profilers for relational databases.
 Written in Python 3.7.
+The purpose for building this was to develop test suites for Data reliant tools.
+This works well with tools like dbt, an example of the integration between the two can be seen [here.](https://github.com/mayansalama/dbt-sandbox)

 ### Usage
 A model consists of a collection of profilers, which have a 1:1 correspondence to a